 10 Other Awesome Things to do in Brussels This Weekend

-Brussels is a city that really has so much to give its visitors.
+Brussels is one of the most beautiful places in Belgium.
 From centuries-old landmarks to fun tours and fascinating museums, there is something in this city to suit every traveler.
 Here are some of our favorite Brussels things to do.

 #1 – Visit the Mannekin Pis